This post was updated on July 8, 2019.

 “This allows for great social imagery that our social team can use for upcoming programs,” Lauren Doyle, Founder and Head Booster, said.

-It makes your customer feel wanted and special
+It makes your customers feel valued

 At My Gym Children’s Fitness Center in Layton, Utah, owner Jamie Dicks sees the repurposing of guest posts as a way to highlight the business’s belief in them over us.